kadiirvar/kadiirvar/README.md

 - 👋 Hi, I’m @kadiirvar
-- 👀 I’m interested in yazılım
+- 👀 I’m interested in software
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kadirvar2000@hotmail.com